What to Expect from the

 - If the Committee recommends approval of the special events permit as requested or modified, the permit is issued by the Special Events Coordinator if all requirements and payments are complete.

-- If the Committee recommends denial of a permit as requested, the recommendation for denial is forwarded to the Regulatory Division Manager.
-The Regulatory Division Manager reviews all recommendations regarding denial of a special events permit prior to any permit denial becoming final.
-A second level of appeal is provided to the Revenue Bureau Director if the special events permit application is completed at least 30 days before the event date.
+- If the Committee recommends denial of a permit as requested, the recommendation for denial is forwarded to the Division Manager.
+The Division Manager reviews all recommendations regarding denial of a special events permit prior to any permit denial becoming final.
+A second level of appeal is provided to the Bureau Director if the special events permit application is completed at least 30 days before the event date.
 The City Council hears appeals of denial by the Director, if those appeals are received within the guidelines of the Administrative Rules.